CogStack/tika-service/README.md

 - [ImageMagick](https://imagemagick.org),
 - [Ghostscript](https://www.ghostscript.com/) (required by ImageMagick for documents conversion).

-ImageMagick also requires its configuration file `policy.xml` to be overriden by the provided `extras/ImageMagick/policy.xml` (in order to increase the the available resources for file processing and to override [security policy](https://stackoverflow.com/questions/52703123/override-default-imagemagick-policy-xml) related with Ghostscript).
+ImageMagick also requires its configuration file `policy.xml` to be overriden by the provided `extras/ImageMagick/policy.xml` (in order to increase the available resources for file processing and to override [security policy](https://stackoverflow.com/questions/52703123/override-default-imagemagick-policy-xml) related with Ghostscript).

 Moreover, in order to enable additional image processing capabilities of Tesseract OCR, few other dependencies need to be present in the system, such as Python environment.
 Please see the provided `Dockerfile` for the full list.

 # Running the application
 The application can be either run as a standalone Java application or inside a Docker container.
 The application configuration can be changed in the `application.yaml` file.
 The default version of configuration file is embeded in the jar file, but can be specified manually (see below).

 Please note that the recommended way is to use the provided Docker image since a number of dependencies need to be satisfied on a local machine.

 ## Running as a standalone Java application
 Assuming that the build went correctly, to run the Tika service on a local machine: